jsal13/blog/md/elasticsearch-tutorial-01.md

 }
 ```

-The Python equivalent is how I expected it to look, similar to our above match query.

 ## Pagination

 Everyone's _favorite_: pagination.
 Frustrating to keep track of, annoying when it errors out.
 Luckily, it's not too bad here: